raywritescode/raywritescode.github.io/_posts/2014-02-24-study-of-startactivity-2.md

 comments: True
 ---

-## Overview

-This second *A Study Of* exercise focused on passing data between two activities using startActivityForResult(Intent, int) and its associated methods.
+This second *A Study Of* exercise focuses on passing data between two activities using startActivityForResult(Intent, int) and its associated methods.

 Unlike with my previous study of startActivity(Intent), I decided to approach this study in a slightly formal manner by first creating screen mock-ups of the application and defining the UI layout formats before writing any code.